Domestic Police Use of Military Weaponry

 3. California Bans Forced Human Microchip / Radio Frequency Chip Identification Implantation by Employers

-4. Richmond California City Council Votes to Enforce Space Preservation Act in 2015
+4. Richmond California City Council Votes to Enforce The Space Preservation of 2001 Act in 2015

-NOTE: THE "MILITARY COMMISSIONS ACT" OF 2006 CREATES A BROAD DEFINITION OF "UNLAWFUL ENEMY COMBATANT."
+NOTE: THE "MILITARY COMMISSIONS ACT" OF 2006 CREATED A BROAD DEFINITION OF "UNLAWFUL ENEMY COMBATANT."

 THE MCA'S DEFINITION OF "UNLAWFUL ENEMY COMBATANT"

 Unlawful Enemy Combatant is a term which, prior to the MCA had no meaning in the U.S. or International Law.
 However today it applies to both citizens and non-citizens, and is broad, with the potential for constant expansion.

 It leaves in the hands of the President or Defense Secretary a nearly unrestricted authority to declare people "Unlawful Enemy Combatants."
 In other words to silence anyone or protest!
 And, as shown in the link, after labeling, anyone labeled as a "Combatant" target then can be lawfully attacked and even murdered.

 Obviously one thing globalization efforts do not want, and are trying to prevent, are global protest against ongoing wars, or the Orwellian Technocratic state, such as what successfully impacted the Vietnam War, and nationwide mobilization against corruption, or any exposure against the globalization agenda.

 UNDERSTANDING MCA "Unlawful Enemy Combatant" definition below.